pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I think there's a kind of metaphysical dimension, that speed becomes a way of walling ourselves off from the bigger, deeper questions: We fill our heads with distraction, with busy-ness so that we don't have to ask 'Am I well?'
 'Am I happy?'"
 --[Carl Honore](https://www.youtube.com/watch?v=UhXiHJ8vfuk&t=13m47s)

-There is in every village a torch - the teacher: and an extinguisher - the clergyman.
+There is in every village a torch: the teacher; and an extinguisher: the clergyman.
+--Victor Hugo

+"You have enemies?
+Why, it is the story of every man who has done a great deed or created a new idea."
 --Victor Hugo

 "Reason is, and ought only to be the slave of the passions, and can never pretend to any other office than to serve and obey them."